Team Liquid: The Push for #1

 In the semi-finals, they 2-0’d Brazilian powerhouse MIBR, and only saw resistance in the finals against Fnatic.
 Although it was a hard-fought series, Liquid took home first place.

 With this victory, the conversation should begin on whether or not Astralis still reign supreme.
-Liquid have begun carving out a legacy for themselves.
+Liquid has begun carving out a legacy for themselves.